-107 See, for example, the following communications: Communication to Indonesia sent on 31 Jan 2017 by the Working Group on Arbitrary Detention; the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression; the Special Rapporteur on the rights to freedom of peaceful assembly and of association; the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on the rights of indigenous peoples, IND 24/2017; Communication sent to Sudan on 9 May 2016 by the Special Rapporteurs on the promotion and protection of the right to freedom of opinion and expression and on the situation of human rights defenders, SDN 4/2016; Communication sent to Uganda on 21 Apr.
-2016 by the Working Group on Arbitrary Detention and the Special Rapporteurs on the promotion and protection of the right to freedom of opinion and expression; the rights to freedom of peaceful assembly and of association; and the situation of human rights defenders, UGA 2/2016; Communication sent to the Maldives on 3 Oct.
+107 See, for example, the following communications: Communication to Indonesia sent on 31 Jan 2017 by the Working Group on Arbitrary Detention; the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression; the Special Rapporteur on the rights to freedom of peaceful assembly and of association; the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on the rights 116 United Nations.
+Committee on the Elimination of Racial Discrimination. of indigenous peoples, IND 24/2017; Communication sent to Sudan on 9 May 2016 by the Special Rapporteurs on the promotion and protection of the right Convention Twenty-first and twenty-second periodic reports of States parties to freedom of opinion and expression and on the situation of human rights due in 2015.
+New Zealand.
+20 Apr.
+2016.
+Working Group on Arbitrary Detention and the Special Rapporteurs on the promotion and protection of the right to freedom of opinion and expression; the rights to freedom of peaceful assembly and of association; and the situation of human rights defenders, UGA 2/2016; Communication sent to the Maldives on 3 Oct.
 2014 by the Special Rapporteur on the situation of human rights defenders and independence of judges and lawyers, MDV 2/2014; Communication sent to Viet Nam on 31 Mar.
-2014, by the Special Rapporteurs on the promotion and protection of the right to freedom of opinion and expression; freedom of peaceful assembly and of association; and human rights defenders, VNM 5/2014.
+2014, by the Special Rapporteurs on the promotion and protection of the right to freedom of opinion and expression; freedom of peaceful assembly and of association; and human rights defenders.
+VNM 5/2014.